microsoft/ApplicationInspector/SUPPORT.md

 If you need help in how to use this project, please review our [Wiki](https://github.com/microsoft/ApplicationInspector/wiki) before opening an issue.

+## Security Issues

+If you discover a security vulnerability in this project, please see [SECURITY.md](https://github.com/Microsoft/ApplicationInspector/SECURITY.md) for information on how to report it privately.

 ## Microsoft Support Policy

 Support for this project is limited to the resources listed above.